Hobo-Hilly/SecurityPlus/Implementing-Security/Mobile-Device-Deployment/README.md

 - Uses SELinux
 - Implements implicit deny
 - Application sandboxing
-SE android is the fact that it does application sand boxing, alright.
-Remember what Sand boxing is, right?
-Sand boxing isn't quarantining, Sand boxing says we're gonna give this application its own isolated space to operate in, so that if it causes any problems,
+SE android is the fact that it does application sand boxing.
+Remember what Sand boxing is; sand boxing isn't quarantining, Sand boxing says we're gonna give this application its own isolated space to operate in, so that if it causes any problems,
 - Two Modes

     Permissive mode: Now permissive says, hey I'm gonna warn you Dan, you shouldn't have done that, you shouldn't have done that, but I'm gonna go ahead and let you do it anyways